FerneyChen/OS_Jupiter/Docs_md/AlgAss4.md

 ## <p style='border-top-left-radius:50px;border-top-right-radius:50px;text-align:center;font-size:19px;font-family:Poppins;font-weight:600;background-color:none;vertical-align:middle;padding:0px;margin-top:0px'>Q 1</p>
->Let N and M be two 6$\times $6 nilpotent matrices over a field $\mathbb{K}$ (a) Show that if N and M have the same minimal polynomial and the samenullity, then N and M are similar.
+>Let N and M be two 6$\times $6 nilpotent matrices over a field $\mathbb{K}$ (a) Show that if N and M have the same minimal polynomial and the same nullity, then N and M are similar.
 (b) Prove that the same result is false for 7 × 7 nilpotent matrices.

-## <p style='border-top-left-radius:50px;border-top-right-radius:50px;text-align:center;font-size:19px;font-family:Poppins;font-weight:600;background-color:none;vertical-align:middle;padding:0px;margin-top:0px'>Sol</p>
+### <p style='border-top-left-radius:50px;border-top-right-radius:50px;text-align:center;font-size:19px;font-family:Poppins;font-weight:600;background-color:none;vertical-align:middle;padding:0px;margin-top:0px'>Sol</p>

 >(a)
 $\because $ they are nilpotent $\xrightarrow[]{}$ their eigenvalues are 0 and the possible size of the Jordan blocks corresponding to the partition of n=6